CSHS-CWRA/RavenPy/docs/configuration.md

 ```

 In the example above, the default `evaporation` attribute for `TestEmulator` is set to "PET_HEARGREAVES".
 It can however be changed when instantiating the model by giving it another value, e.g. `TestEmulator(Evaporation="PET_OUDIN")`.
 The annotation makes sure that whatever value is given is one of the allowed evaporation values defined in `ravenpy.config.options.Evaporation`.

 The `alias` plays two roles:
 1. it allows users to define evaporation using either the Raven command name `Evaporation`, in addition to the attribute name `evaporation`;
 2. it tells the Config that this attribute is a Raven command that should be rendered as `:Evaporation <value>`.

-Note that in general, even once completely defined, emulators cannot be run as is, because they have no default parameter values, the default HRU has area set to zero, there is no meteorological forcings, and initial conditions may be far off from reasonable values.
+Note that in general, even once completely defined, emulators cannot be run as is, because: (1) they have no default parameter values, (2) the default HRU has area set to zero, (3) there are no meteorological forcings, and (4) initial conditions may be far off from reasonable values.

 ## Symbolic expressions in emulator configuration

 `ravenpy` supports symbolic expressions in the definition of configuration parameters.
-That it, is is possible to define the value of Raven commands based on the value of parameters that are still undefined.
-This is done by
+That is, it is possible to define the value of Raven commands based on the value of parameters that are still undefined.
+This is done by:

   1. defining a `dataclass` for the parameters, with type annotations allowing for symbolic variables and floats, and with default values set to [pymbolic](https://documen.tician.de/pymbolic/) `Variables`;
   2. subclassing `Config`, setting the default `params` to an instance of this dataclass;